A New World View with John Hagelin, PhD

 Meditation by specific groups — done in specific ways to reduce social stress — is a preventive of war and global terrorism.
 This is now a fact that has been the most rigorously established and extensively confirmed of any phenomenon now in the history of the social sciences.

-PJP: I once read a report showing evidence that the end of the Cold War was initiated through global peace meditations and prayers.
+PJP: I recently read a report showing evidence that the end of the Cold War was initiated through global peace meditations and prayers.
 Most people don't know this.
 Can you tell us more about it?

 JH: I am aware of some very good, published research about this evidence on how the Cold War ended, but it is very tough to publish it in mainstream journals.
 The process of publication in peer-review journals is very stringent, and the more progressive and innovative your hypothesis, the more intensely and even unfairly scrutinized the studies become.
 That's the very reason it's important to publish in these peer-review journals.